-On March 21-22, 2020, thousands of living historians from across the country will descend on Bentonville Battlefield for the 155th Anniversary reenactment of North Carolina’s largest battle.
-More than 3,000 participants are expected for the two-day event, making it one of the country’s largest reenactments in 2020.
+On March 21-22, 2020, thousands of living historians from across the country will descend on the Bentonville Battlefield for the 155th Anniversary reenactment of North Carolina’s largest battle.
+Over 3,000 participants are expected for the two-day event, making it one of the country’s largest reenactments in 2020.

 Advanced tickets for this unique opportunity are now on sale.
-In addition to the daily ticketed battles, visitors can spend the day exploring a host of free activities: inspecting the soldier’s camps, smelling period cooking, listening to lectures, touring the Harper house, learning about 19th Century medicine, listening to period music and shopping the dozens of “sutlers” — vendors selling Civil War related items.
-Bentonville Battlefield invites all to join its anniversary celebration.
+In addition to the daily ticketed battles, spend the day exploring a host of free activities: inspect the soldier’s camps, smell period cooking, listen to lectures, tour the Harper house, learn about 19th Century medicine, shop the dozens of “sutlers” — vendors selling Civil War related items — or just relax while listening to period music.
+Bring the family and enjoy a day with us at Bentonville Battlefield.
 Concessions will be provided by the Bentonville Fire Department.

 For more information and to purchase tickets, visit www.bentonvillereenactement.com.
 Tickets can also be purchased at Bentonville Battlefield or by calling 910-594-0789.
 Checks can be mailed to Bentonville 155th Event Tickets, P.O.
 Box 211, Newton Grove, NC 28366.